sumitoberoi1/JATracker/README.md

 1. To start the application you first need to install the dependencies using command :"npm install" and to start it the command "npm start" needs to be executed
+2. To seed data run "npm run seed"
+    Default user => username: patrickhill password:greatteacher

-2. Below mentioned are the mandatory fields for the input forms
+3. Below mentioned are the mandatory fields for the input forms

 Name of the Form: Create New Application
 Required fields: